sciZer0/7/v/README.md

 <h1 align="center">Abstract</h1>

-The main point of blockchain technology is to just build a permissionless system whose pre-programmed workы is extremely hard – implying, impossible  – to stop.
+The main point of blockchain technology is to just build a permissionless system whose pre-programmed work is extremely hard – implying, impossible  – to stop.

-On the other hand, the main task of developers is to build such a super sustainable working system which is, simultaneously, being maximally efficient.
+On the other hand, the main task of developers is to build such an unstoppable permissionless system which is, simultaneously, being maximally efficient.

 But not everyone in the industry understands the main point of blockchain technology and the main task of developers.